 Everett's Relative-State Formulation of Quantum Mechanics

 Hugh Everett III's relative-state formulation of quantum mechanics is an attempt to solve the quantum measurement problem by dropping the collapse dynamics from the standard von Neumann-Dirac formulation of quantum mechanics.
-Everett then wanted to recapture the predictions of the standard collapse theory by explaining why observers nevertheless get determinate measurement records (or at least appear to do so) and by accounting for quantum probabilities.
-It is, however, unclear precisely how this was supposed to work.
-There have been several attempts to reconstruct Everett's no-collapse theory in order to account for determinate measurement records and quantum probabilities.
-These attempts have led to such formulations of quantum mechanics as the many-worlds, many-minds, many-histories, relative-fact, and bare theories.
-Each of these captures at least part of what Everett claimed for his theory, but each also encounters problems.
+Everett then wanted to recapture the predictions of the standard collapse theory by explaining why observers nevertheless get determinate measurement records that satisfy the standard quantum statistics.
+There has been considerable disagreement over the precise content of his theory and how it was suppose to work.
+Here we will consider how Everett himself presented the theory, then briefly compare his presentation to the popular many-worlds interpretation.

 - 1. Introduction